kamuridesu/WhatFramework/README.md

 ## Create your entrypoint:

-The framework requires you to create a `modules` folder and, inside that folder, a `entrypoint.js` file.
+The framework requires you to create a `modules` folder and, inside that folder, an `entrypoint.js` file.

 The file must contain a class `Entrypoint` with two methods, `commandsHandler` and `chatsHandler`.
 Each method must receive the following parameters:
 - `bot`: a bot instance;